 Sometimes, writers choose to interrupt a speaker’s line with a dialogue tag before allowing them to continue.
-If the dialogue tag takes place between sentences, cap it off with a period.
-After the tag, resume the quote with the next sentence (which begins with a capital letter).
+If the dialogue tag comes between sentences, cap it off with a period.
+After the tag, resume the quote with the next sentence (beginning with a capital letter).

-“I’m not opposed to change,” said Boris.
-“If Aunt Carol wants to cook chicken for Thanksgiving, I really don’t care.”
+“I’m not opposed to change,” said Colin.
+“If Uncle Simon wants to cook chicken for Thanksgiving, I really don’t care.”

 However, if the dialogue tag comes partway through a sentence, then it will be followed by a comma.
-There is no need to capitalize the first letter of the next quote, as we are resuming the previous spoken sentence.
+There is no need to capitalize the first letter of the next quote, as you’re resuming the previous spoken sentence.

 “Whenever mother goes to Paris,” Tetsuo smirked, “she always stops at Ladurée on the Champs Elysées for a dozen macarons.”

-When a speaking character is cut off, either by another person or a sudden event, use one or two em-dashes (alt-shift-dash on your keyboard) inside the quotation marks.
+When a speaking character is cut off, either by another person or a sudden event, use one or two em-dashes (alt-shift-dash on your keyboard, or option-shift-dash for Mac users) inside the quotation marks.